wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   10\.
 The Trial Chamber shall ensure that a complete record of the trial, which accurately reflects the proceedings, is made and that it is maintained and preserved by the Registrar.

-### Article 65 Proceedings on an admission of guilt
+### Article 65---Proceedings on an admission of guilt

 *   1\.
 Where the accused makes an admission of guilt pursuant to article 64, paragraph 8 (a), the Trial Chamber shall determine whether: